 Even though this is New York City, Obama’s ratings are suffering.
 The poll conducted for Turner’s campaign by the Republican firm McLaughlin & Associates pegged Obama’s job-approval rating at just 40 percent, with 54 percent disapproval.

 Although Obama may be unpopular, Republicans are taking care to stay under the radar.
 The NRCC has refused to say how much it is investing in the race, because any association between the national party and Turner’s campaign will do more harm than good.
 Instead, Republicans are directing their members to give to Turner’s campaign and contributing through the New York state Republican Party.
 If Weprin does pull out the win, Republicans will likely blame a flawed candidate.

 In both cases, the official line is that Obama isn’t an issue.
 “There is nothing these Republican candidates can do to hide their extreme agenda—from slashing Medicare to protecting tax loopholes for companies that outsource jobs—and that’s what these races are about,” said Jesse Ferguson, a DCCC spokesman.

 Democrats have had impressive success in the past half-decade in winning special elections.
 Over that time, they have picked off five Republican-held seats, while Republicans have won only a single Democratic seat, and then only because a winner-take-all race divided Democratic votes.
 But thanks to Obama’s dismal poll numbers, Democrats won’t have that same kind of success on Tuesday.
 In fact, if things go wrong, it could be Republicans who start bragging about making inroads in places they shouldn’t otherwise be able to reach.

-This article appears in the Sep.
-8, 2011, edition of National Journal Daily.
+This article appears in the September 8, 2011, edition of NJ Daily.